 So without further ado, let’s check out May’s top posts!

 Steve DiGioia has a very succinct yet informative post on the best way of dealing with upset customers, and his acronym is particularly useful for remembering what you need to do.
-I wrote a post years ago on a similar topic but I really like Steve’s take on it as I think it gets to the heart (no pun intended) of the matter in a simple and clear manner.

 This was a post that actually really struck a chord with me as sadly we’ve all dealt with irate and upset customers throughout the course of our careers.
 While we might think that they come with the territory, how they are dealt with is very important and many excellent customer service employees still have a really difficult time of it.

 If you take the lessons that Steve is proposing, I don’t think anyone in your team will have a problem understanding and remembering what they need to do to succeed.